horodenko/vehicle-inspection/README.md

-A personal project involving vehicle inspection with front and back-end.
+A personal project done in Laravel involving vehicle inspection with front and back-end.